 - Go wireless.
 Using an optional wireless adapter, you can connect your V-Drums to Roland’s FREE wireless apps.

 Let’s explore these functions in a little more detail.

 1. Drum recording: audio and MIDI

 Technophobes can breathe easy.
 While V-Drums all have a conventional MIDI Out socket, the easiest way to record direct audio is with a simple USB cable; hooking the kit to the port of your computer and letting the module become the interface, and connecting directly to your DAW music production software.
 You can record your playing via MIDI data, to be manipulated (ie quantised) within your DAW software and you can also trigger the module’s onboard sounds from your DAW package.
-With the MIDI Visual Control and V-Link features, you can even connect to a compatible video device to splice music and images together, and trigger visuals as part of your performance.
+With the MIDI Visual Control Description and V-Link features, you can even connect to a compatible video device to splice music and images together, and trigger visuals as part of your performance.

 And if inspiration strikes you on the road, insert your USB flash drive into the memory port, lay down a groove using Quick Record, and all your ideas are banked on the flash drive until the next time you’re next sat in front of your screen.

 2. Securely store your drum data on a USB stick